seymour-active-monitoring/.github/profile/README.md

   ## About

 Seymour offers open-source, easy-to-configure active monitoring, allowing users test their API endpoints continuously from globally distributed locations.
-Seymour measures the availability and latency and correctness of API endpoint responses, and sends alerts when these don't meet expectations.
+Seymour measures the availability, latency and correctness of API endpoint responses, and sends alerts when these don't meet expectations.

 <img width="1060" alt="Screen Shot 2022-08-17 at 3 59 02 PM" src="https://user-images.githubusercontent.com/30358327/185258138-8883f9b4-37b9-4a41-9af5-900b0a3dc2fb.png">